 The Johnson & Johnson vaccine, similar to AstraZeneca’s, uses a defunct virus instead of mRNA.
 The company’s vaccine uses an adenovirus that typically would cause the common cold, but it’s modified so it can’t replicate inside the body.
 The adenovirus carries a coronavirus gene into human cells, which read that gene and make the coronavirus’s spike protein but not the virus itself.
 The immune system reacts to that spike protein and builds up immunity against it so antibodies can attack the spike protein on the coronavirus if the person ever gets infected.
 This adenovirus technique has been used for other vaccines in the past and is well-studied.

-The FDA has called for a pause in the rollout of the Johnson & Johnson vaccine as six women in the US have reported developing blood clots after receiving the vaccine.
+The FDA briefly paused rollout of the Johnson & Johnson vaccine as six women in the US have reported developing blood clots after receiving the vaccine.
 All of the women fell ill within one to three weeks after getting their shot.
-One died, and another has been hospitalized.
-Considering that nearly seven million people have received the vaccine in the US, the blood clots appear to be an extremely rare complication.
-The FDA may resume use of the vaccine in several days, after hospitals have had enough time to prepare for the potential side effect.
-It may recommend that the vaccine be used in certain populations only.
+One died, and another was hospitalized.
+The blood clots appear to be an extremely rare complication, and the FDA has resumed use of the vaccine.

 I Got the COVID Vaccine.
 What Now?